dneish2/Infera/ReadMe.md

 - Input one or more companies (comma separated).
 - View the generated rankings and individual company reports.
 - Download the full Markdown report and radar chart images.
+- Edit the Markdown report directly in the browser.
+- Preview edits live and export the final version to PDF with a click.
+- Subscribe for updates via the built-in email form.
 - Clear the screen and run a new query.

+> **Heads-up:** PDF export relies on `pdfkit` plus the [wkhtmltopdf](https://wkhtmltopdf.org/) binary.
+Install the binary locally or include it in your Docker image to enable one-click PDF downloads.

+## 📋 Data Quality & Automation Plan

+Infera now documents the approach for validating financial data across multiple Yahoo Finance endpoints, automating executive bio enrichment, and scaling data ingestion workflows.
+Read more in [`docs/data_quality_plan.md`](docs/data_quality_plan.md).

 ## 🐳 Docker Usage